 Step-by-step recipe instructions

-Don't be afraid to make these crepes quite thin, they won't tear easily.
-They need about 2 minutes on one side and a minute on the other (cooked over a medium heat).
+Don't be afraid to make these naleśniki crepes quite thin, they won't tear easily.
+They need about 2 minutes on one side (medium heat) and a minute on the other (cooked over a medium heat).

-5. Cover each crepe with a thin layer of the cheese mixture and fold both sides over the filling.
-Dust with a little powdered sugar (optional) and enjoy your crepes with cheese!
+6. Assemble: Spread a thin layer of the cheese filling over each crepe (2-3 tablespoons) and fold both sides over the filling (alternatively roll the crepes).
+Dust with a little powdered sugar (optional) and enjoy!

-These cheese crepes are usually served on their own or with icing/powdered sugar.
-They are also delicious with homemade fruit compote, orange pancake sauce or chocolate raspberry sauce.
-Serve either cold or warm (heat them up in a microwave or fry briefly in a little butter).
+Polish naleśniki are usually served on their own or with icing/powdered sugar.
+They are also delicious with fresh berries, homemade blackberry sauce, fruit compote, orange pancake sauce or chocolate raspberry sauce.
+Serve either cold or warm.

 Top tips

-- Once you've made the crepes batter set is aside for a few minutes.
+- Once you've made the crepes batter set it aside for 15 minutes.
 This is a good time to make the filling.

 - Polish Pancakes with Yeast (Racuchy)